Robert Jones (linebacker): Dallas Cowboys

-Jones was selected by the Dallas Cowboys in the first round (24th overall) of the 1992 NFL Draft, becoming the first player from East Carolina University to be drafted that high.
+Jones was selected by the Dallas Cowboys in the first round (24th overall) of the 1992 NFL draft, becoming the first player from East Carolina University to be drafted that high.
 The team moved Ken Norton Jr. to outside linebacker, allowing him to become the second rookie (Eugene Lockhart) in Cowboys history to start at middle linebacker, and the second rookie (Lee Roy Jordan) linebacker in franchise history to start in a season-opener.
 He helped the Cowboys establish the top defense in the league in 1992, was named NFC rookie of the year and was selected to the NFL All-rookie team.
 He started 13 out of 15 games, posting 108 tackles (second on the team), one sack, 2 tackles for loss, 4 quarterback pressures, one pass defensed and one fumble recovery.
 He had 16 tackles against both the Philadelphia Eagles and Kansas City Chiefs.

-In 1993, he started the first 3 games after being benched in favor of Ken Norton Jr., who took over his middle linebacker duties.
+In 1993, he started the first 3 games before being benched in favor of Ken Norton Jr., who took over his middle linebacker duties.
 He collected 36 tackles (2 for loss) and 4 special teams tackles.
 He had 16 tackles against the Washington Redskins and 11 tackles against the Buffalo Bills.

 In 1994, he regained the starting job at middle linebacker after Norton left in free agency.
 He would come back to have the best year of his career, going on to be selected to the Pro Bowl, after registering 162 tackles (then the fourth-highest single season total in Cowboys history), 2 quarterback pressures, 4 tackles for loss and 3 passes defensed.

 In 1995, he was fourth on the team with 100 tackles, despite missing the last 3 games with a strained abdominal muscle.
 During his four seasons with the Cowboys, Jones helped the Cowboys win Super Bowl XXVII, Super Bowl XXVIII and Super Bowl XXX.

 In the 1990s, the Cowboys organization felt they could find linebackers through the draft, without the need of paying a premium and adversely impacting the salary cap, so they allowed talented and productive players like Ken Norton Jr., Darrin Smith, Dixon Edwards, and Randall Godfrey, to leave via free agency, instead of signing them into long-term contracts.
 After he became a free agent in 1996, the Cowboys replaced him by signing free agent Fred Strickland.